tomaszkacprzak/DeepLSS/README.md

 You will need configuration files from `config` and the submission script [esub](https://github.com/tomaszkacprzak/esub)

-# Using this code for futher scientific projects and publications
+# Using this code for scientific projects and publications

 The code is available for public use.
 If you would like to use this code for a scientific project or publication, we kindly request to inform us by [email](tomaszk@phys.ethz.ch).